digital-ai/release-integration-sdk-workshop/README.md

 💡 **Note:** If you get stuck during the workshop, check the [Troubleshooting section](troubleshooting.md) for common problems

 ### Introduction
-* Presentation sketching out the architecture and what we are going to do
+* Presentation sketching out the container-based architecture and what we are going to do in the workshop

 ### [Part 0 - Run Release](part-0/)